 Frequently Asked Questions about Chemical Peels

-It is located on the 9th floor in Water Tower Chicago.
+It is located in Chicago, IL. at 200 West Superior St., Suite 200.
 He has a variety of lasers and peels to effectively treat brown spots and hyperpigmentation.

 Some skin lesions are improved with 1 treatment.
 However, deeper skin lesions often require several treatments to be effective.